 The drinks are flowing.

-You’re watching your friend passionately sing Cher’s Gypsies, Tramps and Thieves on the karaoke machine (cue the second hand embarrassment).
+You're watching your friend passionately (and terribly) sing Cher's Gypsies, Tramps and Thieves on the karaoke machine (cue the second hand embarrassment).

 Suddenly your phone vibrates.

 The disappointment that it's not a text from that special someone is quickly replaced by concern: